awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. \(Optional\) If you want to run pods on AWS Fargate in your cluster, then you must [Create a Fargate pod execution role](fargate-getting-started.md#fargate-sg-pod-execution-role) and [Create a Fargate profile for your cluster](fargate-getting-started.md#fargate-gs-create-profile)\.

-1. Follow the procedures in [Launching Amazon EKS Linux worker nodes](launch-workers.md) to add Linux worker nodes to your cluster to support your workloads\.
+1. Follow the procedures in [Launching self\-managed Amazon Linux 2 Linux nodes](launch-workers.md) to add Linux nodes to your cluster to support your workloads\.

-1. \(Optional\) After you add Linux worker nodes to your cluster, follow the procedures in [Windows support](windows-support.md) to add Windows support to your cluster and to add Windows worker nodes\.
-All Amazon EKS clusters must contain at least one Linux worker node, even if you only want to run Windows workloads in your cluster\.
+1. \(Optional\) After you add Linux nodes to your cluster, follow the procedures in [Windows support](windows-support.md) to add Windows support to your cluster and to add Windows nodes\.
+All Amazon EKS clusters must contain at least one Linux node, even if you only want to run Windows workloads in your cluster\.

 ------
 #### [ AWS Management Console ]